Key Contributor: Chelsea Sherry-Tau, Chartered Physiotherapist

 • Free 15 minute phone call to discuss your condition, any worries or concerns.

-For more information or to sign up to our on demand Pilates for shoulder pain, click here.
+For more information or to sign up to our On Demand Pilates for shoulder pain, click here.

 In this article, we go into greater detail around the causes of shoulder pain, the benefits of Pilates for shoulder pain and exercises you can and can’t do.